goetzc2018/Reflections/README.md

 # Reflection 1
 ## 1/29/18
 This week in computer fundamentals 2 we pretty much just reviewed to make sure everyone was prepared to take the class.
-One thing we went bac# Reflections
+One thing we went bac#